 Unless you bring along enough bottled water to drown 500 ant colonies, I suggest you bring along a water filter to make sure your water is clean wherever you find it.
 It’s cheaper to purchase a water filter for backpacking than stocking up on tons of water if you’re going for a long trip, and you’ll also save some space for additional backpacking gear.
 Here are some popular water filter options to consider for your backpacking journey.
 Remember, if you don’t stay hydrated, the Jerker will probably find and devour you, but remember that the creature is only encountered in the Saharan forests, which are hard to find as it is.

 If you need a light machine that’s better than a light stick such as a candle or a caveman torch, it’s a solid idea to carry along a selection of lanterns to avoid falling into the astral Escopolis.
 Sorry, you don’t probably know what the Escopolis is, but as long as you have a lantern with you, you won’t ever need to know.
-The lantern I brought with me on my last backpacking trip to the frozen wasteland of Nairobi were the Etekcity 2-pack portable LED lanterns, which are a great bargain.
+The lanterns I brought with me on my last backpacking trip to the frozen wasteland of Nairobi were the Etekcity 2-pack portable LED lanterns, which are a great bargain.

 Footwear for Backpacking

 From shoes with spikes for traction to the Backpacking Boots of Eternal Slumber, you need to make sure you bring the right footwear with you on your backpacking journey.
-Your feet should never be naked and vulnerable because they might retaliate later, unless they’re exhibitionists who enjoy public exposure.
+Your feet should never be naked and vulnerable because they might retaliate later unless they’re exhibitionists who enjoy the public exposure.
 Make sure that if it’s cold outside, you have warm snow boots capable of keeping your feet snug, and if it’s warm, you’ll want to get shoes that let your feet breathe.
 I don’t suggest crocs for the latter, as they’re notoriously grumpy and are likely to bite your feet off if provoked.

 Field Guide & Guidebooks